janchorowski/dl_uwr/README.md

 # DL@UWr
-Materials for my Deep Learning and Neural Networks course at [University of Wroclaw](https://ii.uni.wroc.pl/)
+This repository contains materials for my Deep Learning and Neural Networks course at the University of Wroclaw.

-### during the course ...
+### Course Accomplishments ...

-- implemented nn with pure numpy ✅
+- Implemented a neural network using pure numpy. ✅
-- tuned nn to perform with error rate less than 1% on MNIST ✅
+- Fine-tuned a neural network to achieve an error rate of less than 1% on the MNIST dataset. ✅
-- implemented extreme learning machine ✅
+- Implemented extreme learning machine. ✅
-- got familiar with optuna hyperparameter tuner ✅
+- Acquired proficiency with the Optuna hyperparameter tuner. ✅
-- implemented multiple performance-improving tricks: dropout, polyak averaging, momentum, pruning, batch norm, data augmentation, norm constraint ✅
+- Implemented several techniques to enhance performance, including dropout, Polyak averaging, momentum, pruning, batch normalization, data augmentation, and norm constraint. ✅
-- got familiar with SHAP/LIME automated model explainers ✅
+- Gained experience with SHAP/LIME automated model explainers. ✅
-- implemented integrated gradients features importances meausiring ✅
+- Utilized integrated gradients for feature importance measurement. ✅
-- ...
+- Built a deconvolutional network. ✅
+- Successfully fine-tuned a large-scale model. ✅
+- Experimented with word embeddings technologies such as Word2Vec and BERT. ✅
+- Explored the concept of variational autoencoders. ✅